-- The use of virgin aggregates in the scheme will contribute to the depletion of natural and finite resources, as well as the loss of biodiversity. - Energy requirements for the scheme, including the use of non-renewable fossil fuels for materials and personnel transport, as well as plant operation will contribute to greenhouse gas (GHG) emissions . - The TS2010 surfacing proposed for the scheme has an estimated design life of 20 years, reducing the maintenance on this section of road over that period. - Waste generated during the works will add to the capacity of local landfills, which will also contribute to Greenhouse Gases (GHG) emissions. - Tar bound materials were identified during the investigation coring.
+- The use of virgin aggregates in the scheme will contribute to the depletion of natural and finite resources, as well as the loss of biodiversity. - Energy requirements for the scheme, including the use of non-renewable fossil fuels for materials and personnel transport, as well as plant operation will contribute to greenhouse gas (GHG) emissions. - The TS2010 surfacing proposed for the scheme has an estimated design life of 20 years, reducing the maintenance on this section of road over that period.

-- Due to the scale and cost of the proposed scheme, a Site Waste Management Plan (SWMP) will be required to effectively manage waste generated during the works. - The Contractor is responsible for the disposal of road planings and this has been registered in accordance with a Paragraph 13(a) waste exemption issued by SEPA, as described in Schedule 3 of the Waste Management Licensing Regulations 2011. - All waste will be transported by a suitably licenced contractor and will be accompanied by correctly completed waste transfer notes. - Where possible, materials will be obtained locally, and operatives deployed from the local depot to reduce haulage and scheme associated journeys, reducing impact of associated Greenhouse Gases (GHG) emissions on climate change. - Where possible all materials will be reused throughout the network.
-If not possible they will be recycled locally.
-The waste hierarchy (Reduce, Reuse, Recycle and Dispose) will be employed throughout the construction works. - The contractor will adhere to waste management legislation and ensure they comply with waste management Duty of Care.

-- Use of TS2010 will reduce the usage of imported aggregates and increase the use of a wider range of sustainable aggregate sources thus reducing Greenhouse Gas (GHG) emissions. - The use of TS2010 surface course will prolong the period before future resurfacing is required, compared to other types of road surface.
-Future repairs can be able to be carried out easily via inlay. - Where there is potential for deeper treatment at areas of potential tar containing material, any tar-contaminated planings will require removal off site for treatment/disposal at a licenced waste facility.
+- Due to the scale and cost of the proposed scheme, a SWMP will be required to effectively manage waste generated during these works. - The Contractor is responsible for the disposal of road planings and this has been registered in accordance with a Paragraph 13(a) waste exemption issued by SEPA, as described in Schedule 3 of the Waste Management Licensing Regulations 2011. - All waste will be transported by a suitable licenced contractor and will be accompanied by correctly completed waste transfer note. - Where possible, materials will be obtained locally, and operatives deployed from the local depot to reduce haulage and scheme associated journeys, reducing impact of associated Greenhouse Gases (GHG) emissions on climate change. - Where possible all materials will be reused throughout the network, if not possible they will be recycled locally. - Use of TS2010 will reduce the usage of imported aggregates and increase the use of a wider range of sustainable aggregate sources thus reducing Greenhouse Gas (GHG) emissions. - The use of TS2010 surface course will prolong the period before future resurfacing is required, compared to other types of road surface.
+Future repairs can be able to be carried out easily via inlay.